MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

    Invoke-Command -VMGuid <VMGuid> -FilePath C:\host\script_path\script.ps1
    ```

+   Provide credentials for the virtual machine when prompted.

    The script will execute on the virtual machine.
 The connection will be closed automatically as soon as the command runs.

 To learn more about this cmdlet, see [Invoke-Command](http://technet.microsoft.com/library/hh849719.aspx).